disk91/helium-chirpstack-community/README.md

 be publicly published, even when small pieces of code or architecture are reused as requested by GPLv3.

 ## Credits
-Thank you to the following persons contributing to the project
+Thank you to the following persons contributing to the project:
-- [DeflaeAwning](https://github.com/DeflateAwning) for fixing grammar and improving english translations.
+- [DeflateAwning](https://github.com/DeflateAwning) for fixing grammar and improving english translations.

 ## Misc